Guaranteed Baby, Guaranteed Price (Including IVF and Insurance Coverage)!

 How do I begin the process?

 Starting your surrogacy begins with a free consultation.
-You'll hear from an experienced attorney as well as a social worker or licensed therapist.
+You'll hear from an experienced attorney as well as a process consultant.
 We'll tell you about our program offerings, ask you about your experience so far, and answer any questions you have.

 How long does the whole surrogacy process take?